jhucsf/spring2024/assign/assign02.md

 color blending, and so forth are valuable because they will allow you to make progress on your assembly code one helper function at a time.
-Without well-factored helper functions with good testing, you could easily find your assembly languge code turning into an unmaintainable mess.
+Without well-factored helper functions with good testing, you could easily find your assembly language code turning into an unmaintainable mess.

 ## x86-64 tips